Whitepaper: The Ultimate Guide to Cybersecurity Vendor Risk Assessments

 And as you know, when teams become overrun in operational complexity, due diligence falls to the wayside, high-risk vendors are ignored, and the effectiveness of your security program is diminished.

-To assist you in developing your vendor risk assessment processes, we've put together a list of five best practices for conducting third-party risk assessment questionnaires and vendor management.
+To assist you in developing your third-party assessment processes, we've put together a list of five best practices for conducting third-party risk assessment questionnaires and vendor management.

 Learn how UpGuard simplifies Vendor Risk Management >